iddqd-idkfa/transfer/README.md

 Simplistic single-file API.

+Locks accounts during transaction executions by using synchronized methods.

 Creates standalone jar `transfer-1.0-SNAPSHOT-with-all-dependencies.jar` when `maven package` is run, does not need any running servers or containers.